OBike: Singapore

 When oBike first started its operations in Singapore in 2017, 1,000 oBike bicycles were rolled out across the city.
 One month later, the Singapore Land Transport Authority rolled out bicycle parking zones in seven areas and in April, the company officially launched.
 Tampines Town Council was their partner for the Ride and Roll programme.

 On 25 June 2018, oBike announced that they were exiting the Singaporean market as they are unable to meet new legislation addressing indiscriminate parking of bikes.
 Under the new rules set by the Land Transport Authority, operators will have to pay a S$30 licensing fee and a S$30 security deposit for every bicycle they deploy and a S$1,500 one-time application fee.

 Malaysia

-Launched in the Federal Territory of Kuala Lumpur. oBike is appointed as the KL2017 official green initiative partner, they were glad to be part of the biggest sporting event in the Southeast Asia region by providing bicycles all around KL2017 venues in Klang Valley in a bid to encourage people to preserve the environment.
+Launched in the Federal Territory of Kuala Lumpur. oBike was appointed as the KL2017 official green initiative partner, and was part of the biggest sporting event in the Southeast Asia region by providing bicycles all around KL2017 venues in Klang Valley in a bid to encourage people to preserve the environment.